CurtisNewbie/event-pump/README.md

 ## Creating / Removing Pipelines Through API

 event-pump now provdes API endpoints to create or remove pipelines in non-HA mode.
-The pipelines created using API are by default persisted locally in file named `pipelines.json` (see configuration for `'local.pipelines.file'`).
+The pipelines created are by default saved locally in file named `pipelines.json` (see configuration for `'local.pipelines.file'`).

 It's recommended to manage the pipelines through configuration file, but the API should give you enough space to manipulate the piplines without restarting the server.